- ChE Home

 - Mohammad, Sayeed

 - PetE Faculty

 B. S., Chemical Engineering, Yonsei University, 1999

-Controlled-Pore-Size Membranes for Water Purification and Hydrocarbon Separation
+Controlled-Pore-Size Membranes for Water Purification and Gas Separation

 Gas Transport and Diffusion Study in Modified-Pore Membranes

-Overall, the program will provide novel molecular engineering concepts for usefully controlling pore structure in inorganic membranes.
-We develop the overarching concept of precisely controlled pore modification of nanoporous inorganic membranes based upon strategies that involve chemical vapor deposition (CVD), atomic layer deposition (ALD), sol-gel methods, and spacer techniques.
+Overall, the program will provide novel molecular engineering concepts for usefully controlling pore structure in the membranes.
+We develop the overarching concept of precisely controlled pore modification of the membranes based upon strategies that involve catalytic cracking deposition (CCD), chemical vapor deposition (CVD), atomic layer deposition (ALD), sol-gel methods, and spacer techniques.